ckruczek/texpack/README.md

 texpack - A latex package manager for linux
 =======

+By Christopher Kruczek and Christopher Zell

+texpack is a latex package manager for linux.
+You can install, upgrade and remove packages that are provided by [CTAN](www.ctan.org)

+## Philosophy

-This tool follows the rules of the ArchLinux operating system.
-KISS - Only just get the packages you want.
+texpack is a tool designed by the rules of the KISS-Principle like the ArchLinux operating system.

-*texpack* allows you to install, upgrade and delete latex packages from the CTAN package resource.
+It just installs, upgrades or removes the packages you want to.